-Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to Nevada, east to the Great Plains of Canada and the U.S.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to Nevada, east to the Rocky Mountains and northern Great Plains.

-Habitat: Dry, open places, foothills to moderate elevations in the mountains.
+Habitat: Dry slopes, sagebrush, and forest openings from foothills to middle elevations in the mountains.

 Conservation Status: Not of concern

 Perennial with 1 or 2 stems from a tap-root, 1.5-7 dm. tall, with milky juice, covered with fine, short white wool at least when young.

 Basal and lower cauline leaves 1-3.5 dm. long, deeply pinnatifid, with narrow main axis and linear, entire segments; upper leaves becoming linear and entire.

 Heads 3-30(40) with 10-40 flowers; corollas 10-18 mm long; involucre 8-15 mm high, typically with gray tomentum and often with black setae that lack glands; involucre rarely glabrous; outer involucral bracts less than half as long as the mostly 8-10 inner ones.